cwilliams145/nmos-grouping/README.md

 # AMWA NMOS Grouping Recommendations

-This repository will be used to document best practice and recommendations. for how to indicate and handle Groups of Resources in [AMWA NMOS APIs](https://amwa-tv.github.io/nmos).
+This repository is used to document best practice and recommendations, for how to indicate and handle Groups of Resources in [AMWA NMOS APIs](https://amwa-tv.github.io/nmos).

 Currently this addresses "Natural Groups",